-- Information technology is useful for educational development from K.G. to P.G. and research purposes. - 2) Use of the tools of information technology has enhanced the turnover of a business. - 3) Most of the management skills have developed due to the proper use of information technology i.e. banking operations, accounting system, providing retail and whole sale level products to the consumers of a country. - 4) The increasing trend of use of IT in manufacturing industry have created thousands of directly and indirectly Employment opportunities. - 5) Information technology is important for increasing research activities in a country.
-Now-a-days majority of research depends upon the availability of current information and deta analysis. - 6) Information technology is the better access to children with disabilities.
+- Information technology is useful for educational development from K.G. to P.G. and research purposes. - 2) Use of the tools of information technology has enhanced the turnover of a business. - 3) Most of the management skills have developed due to the proper use of information technology i.e. banking operations, accounting system, providingretail and whole sale level products to the consumers of a country. - 4) The increasing trend of use of IT in manufacturing industry have created thousands of directly and indirectly Employment opportunities. - 5) Information technology is important for increasing research activities in a country.
+Now-a-days majority of research depends upon the availability of current information and deta analysis. - 6) Information technology is the better access to children with disabilities. - 7) Distance education is possible though information technology tools i.e. e-mail, online examination system etc. - 8) IT also saves the time of many routine tasks in a business or services. - 9) Information technology is the best source for immediate information for different purposes i.e. in education, business transactions, services rendered by the means of transport and communication. - 10) Now-a-days, it is a requirement of the society and an individual to posses the technological literacy through information technology tools for overall development.